mkoehnke/MKOVideoMerge/README.md

 # MKOVideoMerge
 This is a sample implementation for stitching multiple video files into a single file using AVFoundation. **Note:** According to Apple, placing multiple video segments on the same composition track can potentially lead to dropping frames at the transitions between video segments, especially on embedded devices.
-This class is an attempt to avoid this issue.
+This class is an attempt to prevent this issue.

 **Take a look at the Example project to see how to use this it.**